 One objective of this work is to yield a technical reference for reactor developers and relevant stakeholders which may be called upon during the development phase of a plant’s design.
 This reference will feature the identification of credible and realistic threats to the passive decay heat removal systems in advanced nuclear reactor designs.
 To assign metrics for the credibility and realistic nature, this work has drawn upon analyses conducted by subject matter experts, computational modeling, and experimental testing.
 A resulting qualitative risk-based ranking will serve as a reference, providing engineering-based design considerations and attributes for risk mitigation.

-To bound which threats are relevant for consideration, and quality a prioritized ranking list, threats are evaluated for their credibility, see Table 1, as well as severity of the consequence, see Table 2.
+To bound which threats are relevant for consideration, and qualify a prioritized ranking list, threats are evaluated for their probability / credibility, see Table 1, as well as severity of the consequence, see Table 2.
 The former metric assesses the likelihood of the event occurring, ranging from Very Low where the threat is for all intents and purposes considered non-existent, to Very High, where the event is highly likely.
 The latter metric assesses the severity of the consequence should an adversary be successful in executing the identified threat.
+The ranking tables for credibility and consequence, along with an overall assigned risk, were derived from standard categories and rankings levels published in MIL-STD-882A [5].

+Lastly, assumption was made to bound capabilities of the adversary, defined as one or more individuals — either insiders or external to the operating nuclear power plant — who plan and execute an attack.
+Following standard methods and published guidance for addressing threats [6] assumptions were derived from scenarios where a single individual or small group of accomplices organize to execute a given attack.
+It was also assumed that the accomplice(s) are acting independently and thus are not under the direction of a larger entity or outside country.

-Assignment of a threat to within the categories of Credibility and Consequence is based on a ranking system, which for the purposes of this work’s analysis is ranked 1 – 5, where 1 is assigned to Very Low or Negligible while 5 is assigned to Very High or Catastrophic.
+Assignment of a threat to within the categories of Credibility and Consequence is based on a scoring system, which for the purposes of this work’s analysis is scored 1 – 5, where 1 is assigned to Very Low or Negligible while 5 is assigned to Very High or Catastrophic.
 Though ultimately assignment of these threat categories levels is subjective and based on recommendations from the author panel and other subject matter experts, judgement is informed based on engineering analysis, direct experience, and/or phenomena-based consideration.
 For example, some of the threat scenarios identified have not played out in the physical world to any operating plant, however, there is a deep understanding of the methods necessary to achieve the threat, including specific mechanics, along with knowledge of how a plant will be secured and operated.
 Furthermore, computer models and analysis provide quantitative information on the consequence to an operating plant should specific systems be disabled or modified.

 TABLE 1: CREDIBILITY LEVEL RANKINGS